How we support families

 The company supplying this number allows a 10 minute ring time then cuts the caller off.
 Sometimes people get this repeatedly but the line is not faulty – just very busy and we do apologise.

 The person who answers your call will take your details and arrange to ring you back – this is to save the charity money so that we can give more service.

 Advice and support for referrals is not available on other SNAP Cymru numbers.

 Some issues will require ongoing support from our casework team.
 If there is a waiting list for this service you will be told, otherwise you will be given an estimate of when a trained advisor will get back to you.
 Help at meetings is not always possible, however we will always help you prepare in advance and ensure you understand the process and have the right information.

-Professionals contacting on behalf of families should encourage families where possible to self-refer.
-When referring they must have the parent’s explicit consent.
+Professionals contacting on behalf of families should support families to self-refer.
+If a parent is unable to self-refer professionals must have the parent’s explicit consent to complete a referral on their behalf.
 Professionals can also contact for general information and advice.

-You can either refer in using the downloadable Professional Referral Form or by completing the online form here:
+You can refer by completing the secure online referral form below:

 We also work with schools, colleges Local Authorities and other agencies to help them develop positive relationships with parents.
 We are happy to provide information sessions and information points for schools and colleges.
 See our training pages for further information.

 There’s lots of tips and advice in our FAQs section below on a wide range of topics and problems.